AnaisAguiar1/Eutech/task_2/README.md

 ![](img/54.png)

-**Docker enable the ports automatically** for a short time, so we only need to active the port in the firewall if we configurated the rule in the clasic way.
+**Docker enables the ports automatically** for a short time, so we only need to activate the port in the firewall if we configurated the rule in the clasic way.

-After followed all the steps we have the HTTP protocol working and opened with the port 80.
+After following all the steps we have the HTTP protocol working and open with the port 80.

-> NOTE: In case of configurate the rule in the classic way, we have to active the port 80 using the firewall configurations.
+> NOTE: In case of configurating the rule in the classic way, we have to active the port 80 using the firewall configurations.

 <br>